hydrargyrum/timecalc/README.md

 ## FAQ

 * Q: Why does "1 year - 12 months" return "5 days"?
-* A: While this result is unsettling at first, the reason is understandable. timecalc considers 1 month to be equal to 30 days, so 12 months equal 360 days.
-Months are not equal, and computation could depend on the context, but the results would then be less unpredictable, so instead it is fixed.
+* A: While this result is unsettling at first, the reason is understandable. timecalc considers 1 month to be equal to 30 days, thus 12 months equal 360 days.
+Months are not equal, and computation could depend on the context, but the results would then be less predictable, or at least questionable, so instead it is fixed to 30 days.
+Think "2015/01/31 + 1 month" or "2015/03/28 - 2015/02/28 + 2015/01/01".

 * Q: Are timezones handled?
 * A: Not yet.
 Using them will return a syntax error.

+* Q: Are leap seconds handled?
+* A: Not at all, and probably won't be.
+"2015/07/01 - 2015/06/30 23:59:59" returns "1 second".

 * Q: Is the format YYYY/MM/DD or YYYY/DD/MM?
 * A: YYYY/MM/DD.